Good news! More financial help is now available through Get Covered New Jersey

-Get Covered New Jersey is automatically updating financial help for as many existing consumers as possible during the month of June to reduce premiums for customers who have not yet taken action.
-The changes made to accounts automatically will be effective June 1st.
+Get Covered New Jersey automatically updated financial help for as many existing consumers as possible during the month of June to reduce premiums for customers who had not yet taken action.
+The changes made to accounts automatically are effective June 1st.
 If you are currently enrolled and do not see changes to your coverage, you may need to update your application for the new financial help to take effect.
 If you updated your application after April 15th, and are eligible for savings, the new financial help is already in effect.

 NOTE: Current GetCoveredNJ enrollees who have received unemployment compensation in 2021, those who do not receive financial help, and those who have opted to apply only a portion of their financial help to their premium each month, will need to update their application to receive the lower premiums for which they qualify.

 For more details, please use our guide on how to access your increased savings.

 Current enrollees may also choose to change their plans due to increased affordability through the COVID-19 SEP which will run until the end of the year.
 While your overall deductible may roll over from plan to plan, any costs you have already paid under your current plan may not count towards the annual maximum out-of-pocket limit of a new plan.
 If you have already paid significant amounts for medical care this year, you may want to consult with your insurance company, assister, or agent/broker to see how this might affect you and what options you may have to apply these payments to your new plan.

 Yes, you will be able to change your coverage based on any additional financial help you may receive.